Ice, water or steam: what powers the engine in your team?

 1. 1) The business needs to be prepared to invest in their teams (which our client has chosen to do by working with us).

-2. 2) You then need to identify those individuals within the business that are going to help you move things forward.
+2. 2) You then need to identify those individuals within the business that will help you move things forward.

 GREAT IN THEORY, BUT WHAT ABOUT IN PRACTICE?

-At this point you may be questioning the theory on this.
+At this point, you may be questioning the theory.
 After all, Perfect Teams is based on application, not theory.

-The application of our theory comes in the form of another conversation we had recently.
+The application of our theory comes in the form of another recent conversation.

 Our founder was speaking to an old contact of his recently.
 In a previous role, more than two decades ago, our founder had coached this contact- who at the time was an up-and-coming team member- using what now forms the basis of the Perfect Teams application.

-As a result of the investment they made, not only had he achieved those things, but over two decades later he was now working in an executive position at the organisation.
+As a result of their investment, he not only achieved those things, but over two decades later, he was now working in an executive position at the organisation.

-His recent conversation with our founder quickly turned to focus on his own team though, and he mentioned that he has identified individuals who he would like to invest in now.
+His recent conversation with our founder quickly turned to focus on his own team, though.
+He mentioned that he has identified individuals who he would like to invest in now.

-We are now discussing how we can support those individuals to lead and work within their teams better.
+We are now discussing how to support those individuals to lead and work within their teams better.

 Our experience of working with more than 6,760 business owners and leaders over the past three decades has shown us that when organisations begin to invest in themselves, particularly in their teams, the rewards for growth can be astronomical.

-Another client, for example, has seen his business quadruple in the last three years, directly following an investment that the founder made into the business.
+Another client, for example, has seen his business quadruple in the last three years, directly following an investment that the founder made in it.

-To find out how we could help you do just that, please sign up to our next complimentary workshop by clicking here.
+To find out how we could help you do just that, email me at neil@perfectteams.co.uk

 Article by: